Here is what I use on a day to day basis (updated : June 16, 2014):

 Dell OPTIPLEX 990 (4 Gig/250 Gig HD) running Windows 7 (64 bit) as my main system.
 Also use several Western Digital “MyBook” type network drives to backup my data as well as use DropBox to backup some data to the cloud.

-My main tablet is an Apple iPad2 with 64 Gig RAM, wifi and 3G service from Telus.
+My main tablet is an Apple iPad mini with 16 Gig RAM.
 My secondary tablet is a Google Nexus 7 (16 GB) tablet (wifi only)

 Nexus 5.
 Provides a pure Google Android experience.
 Need I say more?